Antibiotics can cause weight gain.

 In 2012, British researchers reported that children exposed to antibiotics early in life are more likely to become overweight later in life.
 Professor Martin Blaser from New York University Langone Medical Center has also done some fascinating studies.
 First, he demonstrated that mice exposed to antibiotics gained twice as much weight as untreated mice on the same diet.
 Professor Blaser then looked at humans.
 He monitored 92 subjects after one course for H pylori bacteria and found that their weight increased significantly.
 He also detected a dramatic increase in blood levels of the ‘hunger hormone‘ ghrelin.
 Made by stomach cells (and normally suppressed by H Pylori), ghrelin is a strong appetite stimulant and promoter of belly fat.
 In Professor Blaser’s study, antibiotics increased ghrelin by 6 times, and the hormone stayed high for 18 months.
 The satiety hormone leptin was also affected.

-The ghrelin effect is just one mechanism for the weight gain.
+The ghrelin effect is just one mechanism for weight gain.
 Antibiotics also damage intestinal bacteria, and that translates into metabolic changes that we are only just starting to understand.
 Intestinal bacteria determine how many calories you absorb.
 They manufacture nutrients and reduce inflammation.
 Intestinal bacteria also have a direct influence on lipid metabolism and insulin sensitivity.

 Antibiotics also damage mitochondria.
 That affects weight because mitochondria’s main job is to convert food into energy.
 If you have not yet heard of mitochondria, then get ready.
-You are going hear a lot more about them very soon.
+You are going to hear a lot more about them very soon.
 Mitochondria are major players in health.
 They are tiny organelles that exist in each and every cell.
 Mitochondria burn calories.
 They also boost communication between synapses in the brain, manufacture heme (the main protein in hemoglobin), and slow aging (just to name a few of the many, many things that they do for us).

 I used to ask patients: “Do you take many antibiotics?”

 I no longer ask that question, because the answer was usually: “not many”.
 By “not many”, most people meant one course of antibiotics per year.
 One course per year is apparently now perceived as normal and standard.
 Eek!